 *Get great water conservation tips and use the new personal water calculator from TBTT partner, H20 Conserve.

 Makes us thirsty.
 Odd how one little bottle can say so much.

 Story by Mindy Pennybacker.
 This article originally appeared in Plenty in November 2008.
-The story was moved to MNN.com in April 2009.
+The story was moved to MNN.com.